flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ### Overall Architecture

 As the main objective of this initiative is to enhance the existing Mandarine services, the architecture of this deployment will take into account all the legacy components technologies used by Mandarine services.
-For instance, the database server is based on MySQL Server and this server is hosted in Mandarine's datacenter.
+For instance, the database server is based on MySQL Server and this server is hosted in Azure's datacenter.
 These training video files are hosted on a third-party streaming platform.</p>
 On the technologies side, the servers are running Ubuntu, the Web Servers are based on Apache/PHP/Symfony.
 The backend services are developed using Node.js.The Web Servers will be hosted in Azure.
 The client application is actually a Web Application running in any browsers.</p>